Set up App Hub

 1. On the Services and workloads tab, from the Registered services and workloads section, click the name of the service or workload you'd like to unregister.

-2. On the page that opens for the registered service or workload, click Unregister to update the service or workload as a Discovered resource.
+2. On the Details tab, click Unregister to update the service or workload as a Discovered resource.

 On the Services and workloads tab, an alert notifies that the workload is unregistered.